Lidia Poët: Career

 Poët was born in 1855 in the hamlet of Traverse, Perrero, in the Occitan-speaking Germanasca Valley, into a Waldensian family.
 She passed her law examinations at the Faculty of Law of the University of Turin and received her degree on 17 June 1881.
 For the following two years, she "attended forensic practice" in the office of a lawyer and assisted at the sessions of the tribunals.
 She then underwent the theoretical and practical examination of the Order of Lawyers of Turin and, approved by 45 of 50 votes, was enrolled in the roll of lawyers (albo degli avvocati) on 9 August 1883.

 However, the enrollment of a woman on the roll "did not please" the office of the attorney general (procuratore generale), who entered a complaint with the Court of Appeal of Turin.
-Despite rejoinders, arguments, and examples of woman lawyers in other countries (such as Clara S. Foltz), the attorney general argued that women were forbidden by law and public policy to enter the milizia togata (i.e. the judiciary).
+Despite rejoinders, arguments, and examples of woman lawyers in other countries (such as Clara S. Foltz in the United States), the attorney general argued that women were forbidden by law and public policy to enter the judiciary (milizia togata).
 The Court of Appeal subsequently found that Poët's enrollment was illegal.
 She appealed to the Supreme Court of Cassation, but the decision of the lower court was confirmed in 1884 and Poët was precluded admission as a lawyer to the Turin bar association.

 Following the decision of the Court of Cassation, Poët worked in the legal office of her brother, Enrico Poët, doing in practice the work of a lawyer even though she could not sign letters or plead in court.
 When her brother departed for Vichy in France each year, she took over the practice entirely, and when necessary, sought out male colleagues to plead in court on behalf of her clients.